LeviMichalski/WebsiteContentRetriever/README.md

 ## Setup & Go
 Requirements
   * Git @ https://git-scm.com
+    - Download the latest version from the home page
+    - If there is an option to add 'git' to the PATH, then choose to do so
   * Python 3.7 or higher @ https://www.python.org/downloads/
+    - Download the latest version from the home page
+    - Windows: Make sure to choose the option to add Python to the PATH on the first Setup Wizard screen.
   * pip - Python package installer (comes with Python >=3.4)

 These instructions will assume execution from an OS terminal console